top of page

 🐾 Texture Walks

 Let your dog walk across unusual surfaces—boxes, jungle gyms, uneven terrain.
-It activates their brain and their body.
+This activates their brain and their body.

 🐾 Mild Environmental Challenges